crash-g/bottino/FUTURE_PLANS.md

 ## Full list

 - Commands are not interactive
-- We may add the possibility to get the participant list from the list of group members.
+- We may add the possibility to get the participant list from the list of group members

 ## Interactive commands